How should we aggregate ratings? Accounting for personal rating scales via Wasserstein barycenters: Abstract

 \section{Abstract}

-{ A common method of making quantitative conclusions in qualitative situations is to collect numerical ratings on a linear scale.
-We investigate the problem of calculating aggregate numerical ratings from individual numerical ratings and propose a new, non-parametric model for the problem.
-We show that, with minimal modeling assumptions, the equal-weights average is inconsistent for estimating the quality of items.
-Analyzing the problem from the perspective of optimal transport, we derive an alternative rating estimator, which we show is asymptotically consistent almost surely and in $L^p$ for estimating quality, with an optimal rate of convergence.
+{ A common method of comparing items is to collect numerical ratings on a linear scale and compare the average rating for each item.
+However, averaging ratings does not account for people rating according to differing personal rating scales.
+With this in mind, we investigate the problem of calculating aggregate numerical ratings from individual numerical ratings and propose a new, non-parametric model for the problem.
+We show that, with minimal modeling assumptions, the standard average is inconsistent for estimating the quality of items.
+Analyzing the problem of heterogeneous personal rating scales from the perspective of optimal transport, we derive an alternative rating estimator, which we show is asymptotically consistent almost surely and in $L^p$ for estimating quality, with an optimal rate of convergence.
 Further, we generalize Kendall's W, a non-parametric coefficient of preference concordance between raters, from the special case of rankings to the more general case of arbitrary numerical ratings.
-Along the way, we prove Glivenko--Cantelli-type theorems for uniform convergence of the cumulative distribution functions and quantile functions for Wasserstein-2 Fr\'echet means on $[0,1]$.}
+Along the way, we prove Glivenko--Cantelli-type theorems for uniform convergence of the cumulative distribution functions and quantile functions for Wasserstein-2 barycenters on $[0,1]$.}